stevenwaterman/stevenwaterman.github.io/_posts/2021-12-02-lexoral-beta.md

 ---
 I've launched the closed beta for my new startup, Lexoral!
 Lexoral is a transcription tool that combines automated AI transcription with simple manual corrections, so that you can get the best of both worlds.
-Find out more at [lexoral.com/beta](https://lexoral.com/beta) or watch the video below!
+Find out more at <a href="https://lexoral.com/beta">lexoral.com/beta</a> or watch the video below!

 {% include ytSmall.html id=page.youtubeId desc=page.youtubeDesc %}

-You can also watch me develop Lexoral live on twitch [@SteWaterman](https://twitch.tv/stewaterman)
+You can also watch me develop Lexoral live on twitch <a href="https://twitch.tv/stewaterman">@SteWaterman</a>